|Boateng vs Boateng: Germany vs Ghana|

 Born in Germany, his father is from Ghana.
 His half brother is Jerome Boateng, who played for Germany.
 He represented Germany at the youth level, but switched to Ghana as a senior.
-He played in two WC Finals.
-In 2010, the Boateng brothers became the first brother to play against each other in a WC Final.
+He played in two World Cup Finals.
+In 2010, the Boateng brothers became the first brother to play against each other in a World Cup Final.
 They again played against each other in 2014.
 For club football, he played in Germany, England, Italy and Spain.

 |Kevin Prince Boateng|

-Born near the German-Dutch border to a Dutch father and a German mother, Lippens spent most of his career playing for German clubs.
-He played for Rot-Weiss Essen and Borussia Dortmund in the 1970's before leaving to play one season for the Dallas Tornado in the NASL (North American Soccer League).
-Lippens, who spoke only very basic Dutch, is the only native German-speaker ever to have played for the Dutch national team.
-Lippens received several invitations to join the German National selection as well, but always declined as his Dutch father had forbidden him to play for Germany.
+Born to a Dutch father and a German mother, Lippens played for Rot-Weiss Essen and Borussia Dortmund in the 1970's before leaving to play one season for the Dallas Tornado in the NASL in 1979.
+Lippens, who spoke only very basic Dutch, is the only native German-speaker ever to have played for Holland.
+Lippens had declined to play for Germany as his Dutch father had forbidden him to play for Germany.

 RW/FW: Martin Harnik (Austria)

-Born in Germany, he made his name with Hanover 96.
+Born in Germany, Otto Addo made his name with Hanover 96.
 He moved to Borussia Dortmund in 1999.
-His injury problems limited his career. he later played for Mainz and Hamburger.
+His injury problems limited his career.
+He later played for Mainz and Hamburger.
 Between 1999 and 2006, he played 15 times for Ghana.
-He represented Ghana at the WC Finals in 2006, where it was hosted in the country of his birth.
+He represented Ghana at the World Cup Finals in 2006, where it was hosted in the country of his birth.

 AM: Zvjezdan Misimovic (Bosnia and Herzegovina)

-He played for Bayern Munich, VfL Wolfsburg, Galatasaray and Dynamo Moscow as an attacking midfielder, during his active playing career.
+Zvjezdan Misimovic played for Bayern Munich, VfL Wolfsburg, Galatasaray and Dynamo Moscow as an attacking midfielder.
 Misimović played for Yugoslavai at the youth level.
 He is the second most capped player in the history of the Bosnia and Herzegovina, capped 84 times.
 Furthermore, his 25 international goals makes him his country's second top-goalscorer.
 He played at the WC Finals in 2014.

 ST: Ivan Klasnic (Croatia)

-He began his career with St. Pauli, and moved to Werder Bremen in 2001 after helping his previous team to promotion to the Bundesliga.
+He began his career with St. Pauli, and moved to Werder Bremen in 2001.
 He won a league and cup double in 2004.
-After a season in France with Nantes, he moved to Bolton Wanderers in 2009, initially on loan.
-After their relegation in 2012, he spent a season back in Germany with Mainz.
-In 2007, Klasnić underwent a kidney transplant, and became the first player to participate in a major tournament (UEFA Euro 2008) after a transplant.
-He also represented Croatia at UEFA Euro 2004 and the 2006 FIFA World Cup.
+He also played in France with Nantes, in England with Bolton Wanderers.
+In 2012, he spent a season back in Germany with Mainz.
+In 2007, Klasnić underwent a kidney transplant, and became the first player to participate in a major tournament (Euro 2008) after a transplant.
+He also represented Croatia at Euro 2004 and the 2006 World Cup.

 ST: Alfred Bickel (Switzerland)

-He played as a forward for local club Grasshopper Club Zürich and the Switzerland national team, participating with the latter in the World Cup finals of 1938 and 1950.
+Alfred Bickel played as a forward for local club Grasshopper Club Zürich and the Switzerland national team, participating with the latter in the World Cup finals of 1938 and 1950.
 Bickel is one of only two footballers ever to participate in World Cups before and after World War II, the other being Sweden's Erik Nilsson.
 At the 1938 World Cup Finals, he played against Germany, the country where he was born.

 -- Eugen Polanski, Adam Matuszczyk and Sebastian Boenisch were not born in Germany.

--- Ewald Dytko, Wilhelm Góra, Erwin Nyc, Friedrich Scherfke and Ernst Wilimowski were a part of the Polish national team at the WC Finals in 1938.
+-- Ewald Dytko, Wilhelm Góra, Erwin Nyc, Friedrich Scherfke and Ernst Wilimowski were a part of the Polish national team at the World Cup Finals in 1938.
 They were born in Silesia when it was still a part of Germany.
 Again, I kept them away from this team due the sensitivity of issue.

--- France brought Ignace Kowalczyk and Oscar Heisserer to the WC Finals in 1938.
+-- France brought Ignace Kowalczyk and Oscar Heisserer to the World Cup Finals in 1938.
 Heisserer was born in an area when it was still under Germany, but today, it is now as a part of France.
 I decided not to select Heisserer.
 However, Ignace Kowalczyk was born in North Rhine-Westphalia.
-Thus, Kowalczyk was listed on the blog.
+So he is eligible.

 -- Oleg Kuznetsov was born in East Germany, which is now Germany.
 Karim Benyamina was also born in East Germany.